Marco-Data26/HR-Analysis-Dashboard/README.md

 Human Resources dashboard using Power BI.

-This dashboard provid a view of HR performance, key workforce insights and support data-driven decision making.
+This dashboard provides insights into HR performance, key workforce insights and support data-driven decision making.

 ## Data & Tools Used